SixArmDonkey/aerodrome-for-jet/README.md

 While this is still in development, all of the Authentication and Product API calls are complete and working.

+Bulk uploads now work - merchant sku's tested, need to test the other types.

 The source is completely documented, so you can generate the Javadoc.

 There is a makeshift test set up in the Main class, see that for usage for now.